Chapter 4 The Elmore Farm and the Changing World

 Pat grew up as an attractive teenager.
 She was active in school plays That required nightly transportation home.
 There were frequent visits to the farm from her boyfriend Loren.
 Pat worked during the summers to help Mabel feed the harvest crew.
 Pat had the responsibility of baking pies each day.

 At age 13 it was decided that Dick was old enough to work on the harvest crew.
 He would work as “header puncher” where Russel could oversee his performance and provide help as needed.
-There are several steps in becoming skilled at these jobs.
 The most difficult thing was to overlook the miserable working conditions and concentrate on the job.
 After about a week as a header puncher, Russel terminated one of the unreliable truck drivers and Dick became a truck driver.
 Dick was very happy with the change, as truck driving was not as dirty.

 Further growth of the farm